hoyeoness9837/next-mui-infiniteScroll/README.md

-# mern-next-auth-googlebook
+# Next-MUI-InfiniteScroll

 ### Description
+Search images via unsplash api while scrolling down infinitely.

 ### Installation
 - Clone this repository to your local computer.
 - Open the folder in your IDE.
 - `npm install`
-- create .env.local file in the root folder then fill out the following env variables.
+- Create .env.local file in the root folder then fill out the following env variables.
   1. NEXT_PUBLIC_UNSPLASH = yourkey
 - `npm run dev ` or `npm build` and then `npm start`
 - The app should be running on http://localhost:3000

 ### Technology used
 - React
 - Next.js
 - MUI